 Employees start having fun with it and expressing their personalities.
 Unlike traditional internal communication methods, using video places employees at the center of the experience and makes them feel valued and important.

-A study by Cisco states that 87 percent of young executives prefer to work for a video-enabled organization and would rather skip the one with no video investments.
+Video is the preferred communications tool for executives: 87% of young executives prefer to work for a video-enabled organization and would rather skip the one with no video investments.
 This is a clear indication of how new-age employees value a brand with its video presence.

+Not so long ago, video wasn’t an obvious choice for internal communications.
 Human resources managers had to host internal communication videos on external platforms, such as YouTube, which meant concerns with confidentiality and privacy.

 Modern video platforms allow organizations to record multiple video streams, capturing more than one presenter, as well as computer screens, whiteboard notes, presentation slides and more to help everyone stay in the loop.